Adult Nursing BSc (Hons) Blended Learning

 Throughout the course, we aim to provide key insights into cultural diversity and global issues of significance to public health and all fields of nursing practice.
 For example, we look at what it means to be culturally competent within healthcare today.

-We offer participation in collaborative online international learning projects (COIL) with our international partners where students learn about international differences in healthcare systems.
+You may have the opportunity to take part in collaborative online international learning projects (COIL) with our international collaborators where students learn about international differences in healthcare systems2 .

 Typical offer for 2022 entry.